pranavbhattad/Face-Recognition/installer.md

 visualstudio.microsoft.com

 ### Step 3
 After installing it, open the Visual Studio Installer.
-There will be a Workload Tab opened in the app.
+In the Workload Tab.
 Select the **Desktop Development with C++** Check the tick box and click Install.

-It will Install according to your Internet Speed.
-As you can see, there id **Modify** option over there.
-But you will have **Install** as I have already installed it, so I have that Modify Option.
+The installation will start.
+I have a **Modify** option over there.
+Instead, you will have `Install`.
+As I have already installed it, I have a difference.

 ![Step 3](https://i.ibb.co/3zVQXsW/Step3.png)

 Don't get us wrong.
-C++ is required to recognize the face using Python.
-It will display in the terminal.
-And as you know, Python is made of C++.
+C++ is required to recognize the face using Python. `DLIB` library requires C++.
+Python is made of C++.

 ### Step 4

-After you click Install Button, it will start installing according to your Internet Speed.
+After you click Install Button, the installation starts and completes according to your Internet Speed.
 After the Installation, Visual Studio will be installed.

 ### Step 5

-Click the Start Button and Open Visual Studio.
-You don't need to Sign-In you can Sign-In if you want.
+Open Visual Studio.
+The Sign-In screen will show up.
 You can click do it later.
 After that, choose your settings and preferences and click next till you get to the Splash Screen.

 * After that, click `New Project` at the bottom
 * Then, `Empty C++ Project` and click `Next`